mohamedshawky70/SurveyBasket/README.md

 -**⚠️ Error Handling with Result Pattern**: Employed a result pattern for structured error handling, providing clear and actionable feedback to users.

+-**🚦CORS (Cross-Origin Resource Sharing)**: a security feature implemented by web browsers to prevent web pages from making requests to a different domain than the one that served the web page.

 -**🔄 Automapper/Mapster**: Utilized for efficient object mapping between models, improving data handling and reducing boilerplate code.

 -**✅ Fluent Validation**: Ensured data integrity by effectively validating inputs, leading to user-friendly error messages.